solliancenet/tech-immersion-data-ai/day2-exp3/README.md

     ![Screenshot of a completed appsettings.json file.](media/vs-appsettings.png "appsettings.json")

-4. The last file change you need to do is to update the `development` endpoint setting within the .bot file located in the **AutomotiveSkill** root folder.
+4. The last file change you need to make is to update the `development` endpoint setting within the .bot file located in the **AutomotiveSkill** root folder.
 There is a bug that currently exists which adds the `appId` and `appPassword` values of your Azure App to the `development` endpoint, which is meant to be run locally.
 If those values are present, the Bot Framework Emulator is not able to send messages to your bot when running it locally.
 To edit this file, **double-click** on the generated .bot file that is located in the root directory of the **AutomotiveSkill** project in the Visual Studio Solution Explorer.

     ![The bot file is highlighted within the Solution Explorer.](media/vs-bot-file.png "Bot file")